 Variations of lomo saltado and a tip from Gastón himself

 For a lighter, low-carb version, increase the number of vegetables, omit the rice entirely, and reduce the number of potatoes by half.
-As for the potatoes: the floury type is preferred, but most potatoes work well.
+As for the serving of potatoes: the floury type is preferred, but most potatoes work well.
 A tasty tip is to leave the skin on for a crispier bite.

 Try it and let us know how it worked out!